WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

 ### Validators

 *  [HTML W3C Validator](https://validator.w3.org/)
-   * Found a semicolon missin in the footer copyright symbol - fixed
+   * Found a semicolon missing in the footer copyright symbol - fixed
    * Found a single double quotes in the code that had no purpose - fixed
    * Found a section tag in the menu page without closing tag - fixed
    * Found two closing div tags in the menu page that had no purpose - fixed